-- 21.2.1.1 Enable farming activities while protecting, maintaining and enhancing the values of indigenous biodiversity, ecosystem services, recreational values, the landscape and surface of lakes and rivers and their margins. - 21.2.1.2 Provide for Enable Farm Buildings associated with larger landholdings of 100 hectares in area and provide for Farm Buildings where while managing the location, scale and colour of the buildings will not adversely affect on landscape values. - 21.2.1.3 Require buildings to be set back a minimum distance from internal boundaries and road boundaries in order to mitigate potential adverse effects on landscape character, visual amenity, outlook from neighbouring properties and to avoid adverse effects on established and anticipated activities. - 21.2.1.4 Minimise the dust, visual, noise and odour effects of activities by requiring facilities them to locate a greater distance from formed roads, neighbouring properties, waterbodies and zones that are likely to contain residential and commercial activity. - 21.2.1.5 Have regard to the location and direction of lights so they do not cause glare to other properties, roads, public places or the night sky. - 21.2.1.6 Avoid adverse cumulative impacts on ecosystem services and nature conservation values. - 21.2.1.7 Have regard to the spiritual beliefs, cultural traditions and practices of Tangata Whenua. - 21.2.1.8 Have regard to fire risk from vegetation and the potential risk to people and buildings, when assessing subdivision and development in the Rural Zone. - 21.2.2 Objective Sustain t The life supporting capacity of soils is sustained.
+- Enable farming activities while protecting, maintaining and enhancing the values of indigenous biodiversity, ecosystem services, recreational values, the landscape and surface of lakes and rivers and their margins. - 21.2.1.2 Provide for Farm Buildings associated with larger landholdings where the location, scale and colour of the buildings will not adversely affect landscape values.

+- Require buildings to be set back a minimum distance from internal boundaries and road boundaries in order to mitigate potential adverse effects on landscape character, visual amenity, outlook from neighbouring properties and to avoid adverse effects on established and anticipated activities. - Minimise the dust, visual, noise and odour effects of activities by requiring facilities to locate a greater distance from formed roads, neighbouring properties, waterbodies and zones that are likely to contain residential and commercial activity. - 21.2.1.5 Have regard to the location and direction of lights so they do not cause glare to other properties, roads, public places or the night sky. - Avoid adverse cumulative impacts on ecosystem services and nature conservation values. - 21.2.1.7 Have regard to the spiritual beliefs, cultural traditions and practices of Tangata Whenua. - Have regard to fire risk from vegetation and the potential risk to people and buildings, when assessing 21.2.1.8 subdivision and development in the Rural Zone.

+Objective - Sustain the life supporting capacity of soils.

-- 21.2.2.1 Allow for the establishment of a range of activities that utilise the soil resource in a sustainable manner. - 21.2.2.2 Maintain the productive potential and soil resource of Rural Zoned land and encourage land management practices and activities that benefit soil and vegetation cover. - 21.2.2.3 Protect the soil resource by controlling activities including earthworks, indigenous vegetation clearance and prohibit the planting and establishment of recognised identified wilding exotic trees with the potential to spread and naturalise. - 21.2.3 Objective Safeguard t_The life supporting capacity of water is safeguarded through the integrated management of the effects of activities.
+- 21.2.2.1 Allow for the establishment of a range of activities that utilise the soil resource in a sustainable manner. - 21.2.2.2 Maintain the productive potential and soil resource of Rural Zoned land and encourage land management practices and activities that benefit soil and vegetation cover. - Protect the soil resource by controlling activities including earthworks, indigenous vegetation clearance and prohibit the planting and establishment of recognised wilding exotic trees with the potential to spread and naturalise.

+21.2.3 Objective - Safeguard the life supporting capacity of water through the integrated management of the effects of activities.